wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/add-custom-domain-microsoft-365/includes/2-plan-custom-domain-for-your-deployment.md

     Not registering DNS
   :::column-end:::
   :::column:::
     It's rare that an organization wouldn't want to register a DNS domain with Microsoft 365.
-However, it does happen occassionally.
+However, it does happen occasionally.
 For example, an organization may want a separate email and directory service for its Microsoft 365 users.
 One possible scenario is a university that wants to host its faculty members in the on-premises environment and have the students in Microsoft 365 with a different domain name.
   :::column-end:::
 :::row-end:::
 :::row:::